Hall of Fame cornerback Willie Brown dies at age 78

-Hall of Fame cornerback Willie Brown, who provided the iconic play of the Oakland Raiders’ first Super Bowl title, died on Tuesday.
+The Hall of Fame cornerback who helped fuel the Raiders’ success during 12 years on the field before becoming an integral part of the franchise during his post-playing career died on Tuesday after a battle with cancer.
 He was 78.

-The Raiders and Pro Football Hall of Fame announced Brown’s death but did not reveal a cause.
-He had been dealing with cancer.

-“The entire Hall of Fame family mourns the loss of a great man,” Hall of Fame President David Baker said in a statement.
-“Willie Brown was the epitome of the Raiders motto of ‘commitment to excellence’ that was integral to the team’s sustained success.
-He embodied virtues like passion, integrity, perseverance and always led by example.
-His character, on and off the field, made all those around him better.”
+“Willie Brown was a true Raider and one of the best cornerbacks that ever played the game,” Hall of Fame coach John Madden said.
+“It was a comfort to a coach to be able to have Willie Brown in the defensive backfield.
+Willie was a good guy, a team captain, and a true Raider from the day he joined our team in 1967, until he passed away today.
+He will be missed by me and the entire Raiders organization.”

 Al Davis acquired Brown for the Raiders in a trade from Denver in 1967 in one of the best moves he made during his Hall of Fame career running the Raiders.

-Brown went on to have a brilliant career over 12 years with Oakland, highlighted by his 75-yard interception return for a touchdown against Minnesota that helped the Raiders win their first Super Bowl following the 1976 season.
+Brown went on to have a brilliant career with Oakland, highlighted by his 75-yard interception return for a touchdown against Minnesota that helped the Raiders win their first Super Bowl following the 1976 season.

 “His legendary performance on the field changed the way the cornerback position was played and his valued guidance as a coach, mentor and administrator permeated the organization and touched countless individuals both on and off the field,” the team said in a statement.
 “Willie’s loss will leave a tremendous void, but his leadership and presence will always be a major part of the fabric of the Raiders Family.”